edstott/EE2Project/doc/energy-guide.md

 ### Software

-Starter code for the SMPS module is based on the Power Electronics and Power Systems lab.
+Starter code for the Bidirectional SMPS modules is based on the Power Electronics and Power Systems lab.
+A skeleton code for the LED driver SMPSs will be provided.

 ### Lab Benches